Colors

 User Interviews

 Our chosen method of data collection consisted of one-on-one interviews.
 Each of us conducted two interviews, accumulating in six total from which we could analyze users’ needs.
-We sought out interviewees whose personalities corresponded with our targeted user personas: someone uninterested in film, someone interested in learning more about film, and someone who considers themselves an experienced film buff.
 Interviewees were asked about their specific film preferences, their experiences using film-related technology such as streaming services, and their ideas of what would make an educational app most effective.
 After we conducted our interviews, we discussed our results with each other and created a generalized set of usability requirements.

 Requirements